 With the program now funded for the foreseeable future, eligible applicants can begin submitting paperwork for Public Service Loan Forgiveness.
 This includes borrowers who work for qualifying agencies and have extended or graduated repayment plans.
 Prior to the bill being signed, only applicants with income-driven repayment plans qualified for the program.

 If you applied to the PSLF program and had your application denied because your loans didn’t qualify, you could be eligible for TEPSLF.
-However, this funding won’t last for long, so it’s important to submit your new application as soon as possible to be reconsidered.
+Funding for TEPSLF isn’t expected to last very long, so it’s important to submit your new application as soon as possible to be reconsidered.

 STUDENT LOAN FORGIVENESS Student loan repayment has undergone tremendous reform over the past few decades.
 As part of these federal student debt relief initiatives, new options have become available to…